gregcube/spooky_scoreboard_daemon/docs/INSTALL.HWN_UM.md

 4. At the pinix login prompt.
    Login using `pinball` as the username and password.

-5. Run the following command: `sudo bash /game/media/install-UP-HWN_UM.sh`
+5. Run the following command:

+   For Halloween:
+   `sudo bash /game/media/install-UP-HWN_UM.sh hwn`

+   For Ultraman:
+   `sudo bash /game/media/install-UP-HWN_UM.sh um`

    When prompted enter `pinball` as the password.
    You will be prompted for a SSID and password if you're using wifi.